craftcms/docs/docs/5.x/reference/element-types/addresses.md

 We’ll expand on this example in the [Managing Addresses](#managing-addresses) section.

 ::: warning
-Protect your users’ personal information by carefully auditing queries and displaying addresses only on pages that [require login](../twig/tags.md#requirelogin).
+Protect your users’ personal information by carefully auditing queries and displaying private addresses only on pages that [require login](../twig/tags.md#requirelogin).
 :::

 ### Parameters